 This course examines the public policy process within liberal democratic governments and states, with a specific focus on Australia.
 It begins with an overview of the debates about the nature and scope of public policy, the various conceptual frameworks within which public policy can be interpreted and understood, and the complex relationships between public policy and government.
 The course highlights the essentially contested nature of the public policy process, and the politicised context within which public policy formulation and administration invariably takes place.

-1. Clear understanding of salient principles of public policy
+1. Demonstrate a clear understanding of salient principles of public policy

-2. Acquisition of core analytical and critical skills
+2. Demonstrate competency in the application of core analytical and critical skills

-3. An awareness of diverse policy pathways and processes from idea to implementation
+3. Demonstrate an awareness of diverse policy pathways and processes from idea to implementation

-4. Broader conceptual understanding of the role of public policy in the exercise of power in Australia
+4. Demonstrate an understanding of the role of public policy in the exercise of power in Australia

 Course content may include, but not necessarily be limited to, the following topics: